Duke of Bronte (1800 ship)

-Duke of Bronte (or Duke of Bronti, or Duke de Brunte) was launched in 1793 (or 1794) in India, under another name.
-She was renamed in 1800 in London.
-She then made two voyages as a slaver in the triangular trade in enslaved people before a French privateer captured her in 1804.
+Duke of Bronte (or Duke of Bronti, or Duke de Brunte) was launched in 1793 (or 1794), in India, under another name.
+She was renamed in 1800, in London.
+She then made two voyages as a slave ship in the triangular trade in enslaved people before a French privateer captured her in 1804.

 Career

 Duke of Bronti was admitted to the Registry of Great Britain on 17 November 1800.
 She first appeared in Lloyd's Register in the supplemental pages to the 1800 volume.
-Her master is R. Beal, her owner Morton, and her trade London−Africa.
+Her master was R. Beal, her owner Morton, and her trade London−Africa.
 She first appeared in the Register of Shipping in 1801, with R. Beale, master, and T. Morton, owner.

+1st voyage transporting enslaved people (1800–1801)

 Captain Richard P. Beale sailed from London to the Rio Pongo on 1 December 1800.
+In 1800, 133 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people.
+Only ten sailed from London.

 Duke of Bronte took the captives she gathered to Demerara (what is now British Guiana), where she arrived in September 1801.

-Between her first and second slave-trading voyages, T. Moreton had sold her to Anthony Calvert, of Camden, Calvert and King.
+Between her next voyage transporting enslaved people, T. Moreton had sold her to Anthony Calvert, of Camden, Calvert and King.

+2nd voyage transporting enslaved people (1802–loss)

-On 16 August 1802, Captain Beale sailed Duke of Bronte from London on her second slaving voyage.
-It is not clear where Beale and Duke of Bronte acquired her captives, but she delivered 168 to Kingston, Jamaica, arriving on 18 July 1803.
+On 16 August 1802, Captain Beale sailed Duke of Bronte from London on her second voyage transporting enslaved people.
+In 1800, 155 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people.
+Thirty sailed from London.

+It is not clear where Beale and Duke of Bronte acquired captives, but on 18 July 1803, she delivered 168 to Kingston, Jamaica.
 She sailed from Jamaica, bound for London, on 16 November.